sinapinto/tfwm/README.md

 If you don't already have xcb on your system you will need to install it.

 On Debian-based distributions:
-`sudo apt-get install xcb libxcb-util0-dev`
+`sudo apt-get install xcb libxcb-util0-dev libxcb-keysyms1`

 On Arch-based distributions:
-`sudo pacman -S libxcb xcb-util`
+`sudo pacman -S libxcb xcb-util xcb-util-keysyms`

 Edit Makefile and config.h to your needs (bwm is installed into /usr/bin by default).